Hi, I’m Megan, and I’m so happy you’re here!

 Our family spent over five years on the healing GAPS diet.
-During this time we developed baking techniques unlike any we found on the web.
-We do not use store-bought almond flour or almond butter; (see my article on almonds to learn why).
-The goal for us is not just Paleo grain-free baking, but whole foods that help to heal or maintain optimum health.
+During that time, I developed baking techniques unlike any we found on the web.
+I do not use store-bought almond flour or almond butter; (see my article on almonds to learn why).
+The goal for me is not just Paleo grain-free baking, but whole foods that help to heal or maintain optimum health.
 So proper assimilation of nutrients is important to me when I create recipes and handle ingredients.

-For many years we have felt the truth that was taught by Weston A. Price.
-My nutritional insights are based on these and naturopathic principles.
+Nutritionally, for many years, I’ve followed the truths taught by the ancestral community.
+My dietary and physiological insights are based on these and naturopathic principles.
 I have also gained insights from research and relationships with a few select doctors, including Paleo functional medical doctors.

 We learned about pathogen killing herbs, how to rotate them, and, after many teeny compromises, we finally learned how to be satisfied with a diet that is very different than the sugar-infused one that used to leave us craving for more!